The systems

 Today’s business probably differs from the institution Ackoff, Beer, Checkland etc. had in mind.

-To say "the enterprise is a system" is meaningless unless you have a specific system description in mind.
+But, then and now, to say "the enterprise is a system" is meaningless unless you have a specific system description in mind.

 Because the enterprise is as many different systems as you can describe and test.